Daniel-KM/Omeka-plugin-CuratorMonitor/README.md

 [Curator Monitor] is a plugin for [Omeka] that allows a curator to monitor the status of the collections.
 It creates an element set to manage administrative status of records (transcription, translation, notes, etc.) and adds a view to follow evolution of items.
+Element and terms can be added and modified at any time.

 Notes
 -----

-- To modify elements, go to Settings > Element Sets > Monitor > Edit.
+- To modify or to add elements, go to Settings > Element Sets > Monitor > Edit.
+- Once inserted, the name and the description can't be changed via the interface like fields of other elements sets.
+The comment and the other options can be updated at any time.
 - To remove an element, a security is added: a checkbox in the config page of the plugin should be checked before.